astudios-org/astudios/README.md

 # as-man - Android Studio Manager

-A CLI tool inspired by [xcodes](https://github.com/XcodesOrg/xcodes), built specifically for managing Android Studio installations on your local machine.
+A CLI tool inspired by [xcodes](https://github.com/XcodesOrg/xcodes), built specifically for managing Android Studio installations on macOS.

+## Platform Support

+**Currently supports macOS only.** This tool is designed specifically for macOS and uses macOS-specific features like DMG mounting and app bundle management.

+We welcome community contributions to add support for other operating systems in the future.
+If you're interested in contributing Windows or Linux support, please feel free to open an issue or submit a pull request.

 ## Features